-Robert has been back in the USA for 3 years and during this time he has only taught high ranked private and semiprivate students.
+Robert has been back in the USA for 5 years, the first few years he only taught high ranked private and semiprivate students.
 After many requests he has decided to start teaching group classes again.
 Robert's goal is to pass along his Master's Kung Fu in the USA so it may continue to thrive and spread to future generations.

 For those Students that want to learn Traditional Neijiaquan Kung Fu Classes, Heilong Martial Arts is the only place to train.
 To find out why, you can visit our Neijiaquan Kung Fu pages.
 Go To Neijiaquan Kung Fu Page